How To: Raspberry Pi – Configure audio output

 The RaspberryPi can be equipped with a speaker in various ways.
-The easiest way is the connection via the 3.5mm jack plug.
-There is also the option of having the sound output via the HDMI connection.
+The easiest way is to connect it via the 3.5mm jack plug.
+It is also possible to output the sound via the HDMI connection.

-This is particularly useful if you want to use your RaspberryPi as a Spotify or AirPlay loudspeaker, as described in the articles RaspberryPi – Use RaspberryPi with “Raspotify” as Spotify speaker or RaspberryPi – Install “Shairport” Airplay on the RaspberryPi.
+This is particularly useful if you want to use your RaspberryPi as a Spotify or AirPlay speakers, as described in the articles RaspberryPi - Use RaspberryPi with "Raspotify" as a Spotify speaker or RaspberryPi - Install "Shairport" Airplay on the RaspberryPi is described. .

-The following article describes how you can set the standard speaker – through which the sound output normally takes place.
+The following article describes how you can set the standard loudspeaker - which is normally used for sound output.

 Safety instructions